awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpc.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `EnableDnsHostnames`  <a name="cfn-aws-ec2-vpc-EnableDnsHostnames"></a>
 Indicates whether the instances launched in the VPC get DNS hostnames\.
 If enabled, instances in the VPC get DNS hostnames; otherwise, they do not\.
+Disabled by default for nondefault VPCs\.
+For more information, see [DNS Support in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support)\.
 You can only enable DNS hostnames if you've enabled DNS support\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnableDnsSupport`  <a name="cfn-aws-ec2-vpc-EnableDnsSupport"></a>
 Indicates whether the DNS resolution is supported for the VPC\.
 If enabled, queries to the Amazon provided DNS server at the 169\.254\.169\.253 IP address, or the reserved IP address at the base of the VPC network range "plus two" succeed\.
 If disabled, the Amazon provided DNS service in the VPC that resolves public DNS hostnames to IP addresses is not enabled\.
+Enabled by default\.
+For more information, see [DNS Support in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InstanceTenancy`  <a name="cfn-aws-ec2-vpc-instancetenancy"></a>
 The allowed tenancy of instances launched into the VPC\.
-+ `"default"`: Instances can be launched with any tenancy\.
++ `"default"`: An instance launched into the VPC runs on shared hardware by default, unless you explicitly specify a different tenancy during instance launch\.
-+ `"dedicated"`: Any instance launched into the VPC automatically has dedicated tenancy, unless you launch it with the default tenancy\.
++ `"dedicated"`: An instance launched into the VPC is a Dedicated Instance by default, unless you explicitly specify a tenancy of host during instance launch\.
+You cannot specify a tenancy of default during instance launch\.
 Updating `InstanceTenancy` requires no replacement only if you are updating its value from `"dedicated"` to `"default"`\.
 Updating `InstanceTenancy` from `"default"` to `"dedicated"` requires replacement\.
 *Required*: No
 *Type*: String